-The May issue of Southern Seminary's Towers magazine has a books focus with an emphasis on reading fiction for the purpose of enriching your spiritual imagination.
+Last summer's Towers magazine featured books with an emphasis on reading fiction for the purpose of enriching your spiritual imagination.
 I contributed an article for parents about the value of reading aloud to their children, whatever their ages.
 Included are strategies to make it simple and more fruitful.
 Here's a snippet:

 Reading aloud to your children is one of the best things you can do for them, and with them.

 It makes a huge difference in their learning.
 Philosopher Adam Swift says, “The evidence shows the difference between those who get bedtime stories and those who don’t—the difference in their life chances—is bigger than the difference between those who get elite private schooling and those that don’t.”